Does Composite Decking Get Hot?

 The main concern about composites is that it has plastic fibres within it.
 And since plastic materials get hot fast, many think that composite decking gets hot fast too.
 The truth is, any decking material, whether it’s plastic, wood, or composite, it will get hot when exposed to high temperatures.
 There are no known decking materials that won’t naturally get hot when exposed to high temperatures.

 would.
 Since composites are mixtures of wood and plastic, we can expect that it doesn’t get as fast as PVC but slightly quicker than wood.
-Of course, there may be times that certain material will be more heat-resistant than the others.
+Of course, there may be times that certain materials will be more heat-resistant than the others.
 If you are unsure, make sure to check on the supplier or manufacturer about the materials’ heat resistance.

 Aside from the material, there are also a few other things that may have an impact on how fast it can get hot.
 One such example is the colour of the material.
-For instance, darker-coloured decks will more likely get hot faster than lighter-coloured ones.
+For instance, darker-coloured decking will more likely get hot faster than lighter-coloured ones.
 The reason behind this is that dark colours absorb more light energy, which then turns into heat.
 On the other hand, light colours reflect light instead of absorbing it.
-So a dark-brown wooden deck can potentially get hot faster than a light-grey composite deck.
+So a dark-brown wooden decking can potentially get hot faster than a light-grey composite decking.
 This effect is the same reason why wearing dark clothes on a hot day can make you feel much warmer.

-Ways to Keep Your Deck Cool
+Ways to Keep Your Decking Cool

 - Go With Light-Coloured Furniture – When your furniture is dark-coloured, it adds heat to the patio.
 So when it’s summer, make sure to use lighter ones.
 If you have couches, you can use a sofa cover.
 You may also want to go with light and bright colours for pillowcase covers.
 You can also use tablecloths to cover your dark-coloured tables.
-You may also want to use light carpets and rugs.
-Not only will these keep the boards from getting hot too fast, but it can also help you walk on them if they do get hot.
+Furthermore, you may also want to use light carpets and rugs.
+Not only will these keep the boards from getting hot too fast, but they can also help you walk on them if they do get hot.